Renault Arkana

 The Renault Arkana is a compact crossover SUV (C-segment) with a sloping rear roofline produced by the French manufacturer Renault.
 The car debuted in May 2019 in Russia as a car based on the older Dacia/Renault Duster B0 platform.
-Another separate version of the vehicle was introduced in South Korea in February 2020 as the Renault Samsung XM3 (Renault XM3 since 2022), and is based on a more advanced CMF-B platform.
-The latter version of the Arkana was later introduced in core European market in September 2020.
+Another separate version of the vehicle was introduced in South Korea in February 2020, and is based on a more advanced CMF-B platform.
+The latter version of the Arkana was later introduced in core European market in September 2020 and was marketed in South Korea as the Renault Samsung XM3 from 2020 to 2022 and then Renault XM3 from 2022 to 2024.

 Renault stated the name "Arkana" derives from the Latin arcanum, meaning secret.

-Design

-The Renault Arkana's interior is laid out in a similar way to the cabins in the Renault Zoe and Clio.
-There's a pronounced centre console with three heating and ventilation controls ahead of the gear selector, and a digital driver's display behind the steering wheel.
-This screen measures 4.2, 7.0 or 10.2 inches, depending on which model you pick, and is joined by a 7.0- or 9.3-inch portrait central touchscreen.
-The Renault Arkana is the brand's first coupé SUV and is available as a hybrid from the outset.